fxstein/todo/README.md

 **Copy-paste this to your agent:**
 ```
 Adopt todo.ai for task tracking from https://github.com/fxstein/todo.ai.
-Download todo.ai into this project, then create a task "Implement user authentication"
+Download todo.ai into this project using curl (DO NOT clone the repository), then create a task "Implement user authentication"
 with subtasks:
 - Design database schema
 - Create API endpoints